PG-MDP: Profile-Guided Memory Dependence Prediction for Area-Constrained Cores: Method

 \section{Method}

 This section presents the profile-guided memory dependence prediction (PG-MDP) technique.
-We put forward the concepts of store distances, distance thresholds, and how these are combined to find reliably memory independent loads.
-We then motivate the use of profiles to determine load labels, outlining the benefits provided over static analysis.
+We put forward the concepts of store distances, the categories of load behaviors PG-MDP labels, and the profiling algorithm to find these loads.
+We then motivate using profiles, and propose how load labels could be encoded in major ISAs today.

-The PG-MDP workflow follows a standard profile-guided optimization pattern.
-Programs are first compiled with instrumentation then profiled using train inputs.
-During profiling, PG-MDP tracks reads and the most recent writes to memory addresses.
-Loads which have sufficiently long 'store distances' (detailed below) at least 95\% of the time are determined to be sufficiently memory independent, and during profile-guided recompilation they are 'labelled' by being emitted as alternate opcodes, encoding an ISA hint without incurring additional instruction bandwidth.
-These new opcodes have the exact same semantics as the equivalent original load, but signal to the processor that they should skip querying the memory dependence predictor and issue as soon as possible.
-If they really do observe a dependency and trigger a memory order violation, this still causes a rollback as normal but no new entry is added in the MDP.